Registration at a glance

 Since the anti-money-laundering reforms of 2022, every trust must establish and lodge a register of its beneficial owners with the Master’s office, and keep it current.

-(1) A trustee must— (a) establish and record the beneficial ownership of the trust; (b) keep a record of the prescribed information relating to the beneficial owners of the trust; (c) lodge a register of the prescribed information on the beneficial owners of the trust with the Master’s Office; and (d) ensure that the prescribed information […] is kept up to date.
+(1) A trustee must— (a) establish and record the beneficial ownership of the trust; (b) keep a record of the prescribed information relating to the beneficial owners of the trust; (c) lodge a register of the prescribed information on the beneficial owners of the trust with the Master’s Office; and (d) ensure that the prescribed information referred to in paragraphs (a) to (c) is kept up to date.

 How long it takes